 You will slowly increase the time outside and remove supervision until your cat returns on his own.
 He will fall back into his typical routine and might find more fun adventures outside!

 There are some alternatives to allowing your cat to be loose outside.
 With this transition, you can also train your cat to wear a harness.
-A leash and harness will allow your cat to still get plenty of outdoor time, but you know your cat is safe from the dangers of the outside.
+(More on how to get a cat used to a harness) A leash and harness will allow your cat to still get plenty of outdoor time, but you know your cat is safe from the dangers of the outside.

 Moving with an outdoor cat is certainly difficult.